EdmondChuiHW/email-contact/README.md

 Find your Edmonton City Councillor and auto-fills an email template: https://chuihinwai.github.io/email-contact

 ## λ
-Uses [Ramda](https://ramdajs.com/) for functional programming when applicable.
+Uses [Ramda](https://ramdajs.com/) for functional programming where applicable.
 Pure/Dumb components are favoured.
 All React components are functional, no classes!